Malawi: Stop ritual murders of people with albinism

 We, the undersigned, call on you to:

 - Bring to justice the perpetrators of albinism-related crimes

 - Offer effective protections for people with albinism.
 Protect their right to life and right to personal security, in accordance with Malawi’s international human rights obligations and commitments.

-- Resource the police to adequately investigate crimes related to albinism
+- Resource the police to adequately and thoroughly investigate crimes related to albinism

 - Tackle the harmful superstitious beliefs perpetuating the targeting of people with albinism.